Spotting Signs of Marijuana, Meth, and Other Drugs in the House

 Heroin

 This opioid substance is derived from morphine, and it is chemically similar to opium and other opioid drugs, like oxycodone or hydrocodone.
-It is very potent, creating a fast rush, with a rapid comedown and associated lethargy.
+Heroin is very potent, creating a fast rush, with a rapid comedown and associated lethargy.
 The drug was developed in the 19th century as a safer painkiller compared to morphine, but it was soon found to be extremely addictive.
 It is now a Schedule I drug per the DEA because of its addictive properties.

 • Signs of intoxication: Intoxication from heroin sets in quickly, although the exact speed depends on how it is ingested.
 The most common method, intravenous injection, makes the drug take effect within seconds.
 The euphoria typically lasts less than an hour, although other side effects last for a couple hours.
 Symptoms of intoxication include flushing of the skin, dry mouth, a heavy feeling in the limbs, and “nodding,” when a person cycles through consciousness and unconsciousness.
 Mental alertness and cognitive ability decrease, and the person may have memory trouble.
 Their breathing will slow or become shallow or irregular.
 They may experience itching and nausea.